 We provide caregivers with gloves, masks and hand sanitizer for the protection of our clients and our team.
 We will also provide face shields and gowns upon request and in the case of COVID-positive clients.

-• Caregivers wear masks over the nose and mouth throughout every shift, except for eating and drinking.
+• Caregivers wear masks over the nose and mouth throughout every shift, except when eating and drinking.
 They are instructed to only remove masks for eating and drinking when at a distance of at least six feet from clients.

 Monitoring & Vigilance